Understanding, Preparing And Challenging Fiduciary Accountings

 Compelling And Attacking Fiduciary Accountings

-Where it can be shown by the account, or the fiduciary’s refusal to account, that the fiduciary has breached their duties, Kristof & Kristof, Attorneys at Law can seek the removal of the fiduciary from their position of trust.
+Where it can be shown by the account, or the fiduciary’s refusal to account, that the fiduciary has breached her duties, our lawyers can seek the removal of the fiduciary.